tensorflow/tensorflow/g3doc/Tutorials/Linalg/LLVMConversion.md

   PatternMatchResult match(Operation *op) const override;

   // A "rewriting" function that takes an original operation `op`, a list of
-  // already rewritten opreands, and a function builder `rewriter`.
+  // already rewritten operands, and a function builder `rewriter`.
 It can use
   // the builder to construct new operations and ultimately create new values
   // that will replace those currently produced by the original operation.
 It
   // needs to define as many value as the original operation, but their types